 Now that your place isn’t open for walk-in retail sales, how do we get your pies?
-Feel free to call 713-862-4960, to place an order.
-If necessary, leave a message, and we will return your call.
+What city are you located in?
+We are located in Houston, Texas.
+Feel free to call 713-862-4960 to place an order.
+If necessary, leave a text or voice message, and we will return your call.
 You can also use the “Contact Us” feature on this site, or email directly: firstname.lastname@example.org.
 Most orders can be filled in 24 hours.
-Our minimum order is 6 mini pies (5 inches), or 12 petite (3-inch) pies, or 1 full-size (9-inch) pie.
-The minimum order of the smaller pies must be one flavor – however, depending on the flavor, there are exceptions, so ask us.
+Our minimum order for mini pies is 3.
+We deliver, or you can pick up at Central City Co-op, 420 E. 20th St. in the Houston Heights, where you can usually also buy our pies over the counter.

 What forms of payment do you accept?
-Cash and all major credit/debit cards.
+Cash, checks, PayPal, Venmo, Zelle and all major credit/debit cards.

 Is your meringue authentic, like my grandmother made?
 Is it safe?Yes, our meringue is the real thing – not the white stuff you usually see, with marshmallow creme and various mystery ingredients.
 The downside of authentic meringue is that it often shrinks and “weeps,” but the delicious natural flavor is worth it.
 As for safety related to eating egg whites – no worries, the meringue is baked long enough and at a high enough temperature to ensure that it’s completely cooked.

 How are your pies different from the grocery store ones?
 Retail stores and many bakeries use powdered eggs and milk, and other shelf-safe ingredients requiring preservatives, which affect the flavor.
 Some of their fillings come ready-made from a white plastic bucket.
 Margarine is used rather than real, much tastier, butter.
 We use fresh eggs and milk, and real cream and butter.